hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 2. Save the PrivateIpAddress for each peer.
 You can find this from the terminal output of the above command, or from sudo ifconfig when you already ssh into the EC2 instance

 3. Put the PrivateIpAddress of each peer as the IPAddress in the config file.
-Remember that if you put PrivateIpAddress of one instance as IPAddress for a peer, you later must call that peer with the same id, e.g. if you put IPAddress for peer 0 as "172.31.55.0", then later in the instance with that PrivateIpAddress, you need to specify the "-id 0"
+Remember that if you put PrivateIpAddress of one instance as IPAddress for a peer, you later must call that peer with the same id, e.g. if you put IPAddress for peer 0 as "172.31.55.0", then later in the instance with that PrivateIpAddress, you must specify "-id 0"

 4. After you replace all IPAddress, move the config file into each instance with scp

 ```
-$ scp -i "677kp.pem" TestCase3.json ec2-user@$PublicDnsName:~/CompSci677-Lab1
+$ scp -i "677kp.pem" TestCase3EC2.json ec2-user@$PublicDnsName:~/CompSci677-Lab1
 ```

 Where $PublicDnsName is the Public DNS name of your instance, obtained from running: ```aws ec2 describe-instances --instance-id $INSTANCEID```